I grew up with homemade biscuits, usually made by my grandmother. And

 I like my biscuits light in texture.
 One way of achieving this is to not over work your

 dough.
-You want it to just barely come together so it will be more light and
+You want it to just barely come together so it will be lighter and tender.
+I

 Sometimes I use the piece of parchment under the dough to fold it over onto itself.

-use a 2-inch round cutter, no bigger.
-And always cut straight down, NEVER twist.
-If
+I also use a 2-inch round cutter, no bigger.
+And always cut straight down,

 How to Make Southern Butter Biscuits